 I remember one night my first year in college feeling so depressed, I trudged up this enormous hill to a practice football field.
 I sat there on the cold, damp grass pondering the reasons why I could possibly feel so rotten inside.
 I screamed questions and obscenities at the sky that night at what I thought to be God.

 I don’t remember exactly what I screamed, but it was probably something like this: “WTF God?
 Is this the way life is supposed to be?
 Why do I feel so empty, confused, and utterly alone?
 What am I doing?
 What am I supposed to be doing?
 Do you care?
 Are you there?
 God????”

 I heard nothing.

-I believe it is because life doesn’t go as we planned.
+I believe one reason is because life doesn’t go as we planned.
 Most of us grew up with thoughts and visions about how awesome life was going to be and we had no idea the amount of pain that awaited us at various intervals along the way.

 We didn’t think people would say and do things to hurt us, we thought cancer only happened to old people, we weren’t prepared to be victims, we believed everything would just be alright.

 Still, we just don’t like it.
 In fact, we do just about anything to avoid pain.